Cam Gallagher Player Props: Guardians vs. Diamondbacks

-The Cleveland Guardians, including Cam Gallagher (.222 batting average in his past 10 games), take on starter Tommy Henry and the Arizona Diamondbacks at Chase Field, Saturday at 10:10 PM ET.
+The Cleveland Guardians, including Cam Gallagher (.207 batting average in his past 10 games), battle starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Diamondbacks.
+He had a hitless showing in his most recent game (0-for-2) against the Diamondbacks.

 Cam Gallagher Game Info & Props vs. the Diamondbacks